Ankr-network/ankr-docs/docs/Earn/liquid-staking/avax/stake-avax.md

 You have a Metamask wallet.
 :::

-## Get AVAX Tokens To Stake
+## Get AVAX tokens to stake

 There are several ways how to buy AVAX tokens:

 ### A. Centralized exchanges like Coinbase or Binance supporting withdrawals to AVAX C-Chain

 * Buy AVAX on a centralized exchange
 * Withdraw **AVAX** to **AVAX C-Chain**